thomas-mocker-swo/simpleswo/README.md

         > az ad sp create-for-rbac --name "GitHubActionsDemo" --role Owner --scopes /subscriptions/{PUT-SUB-ID}/resourceGroups/{PUT-RG-NAME} --json-auth

-    *   Add the following secrets to your GitHub repository:
+    *   Add the following secrets to your GitHub repository using "Settings" / "Secrets and Variables" / "Actions":

         *   AZURE\_CREDS (Use the JSON you got from previous step)